Piano & Organ Instruction

 Our faculty is knowledgeable in diverse and updated pedagogical methods and will choose materials appropriate to each student, taking into consideration age, learning style, and level of ability.
 Instruction is given in building helpful practice habits and in preparation for performance as it pertains to each individual student.

 In addition to traditional teaching methods, the Conservatory provides Suzuki instruction, which stresses the development of ability through the “mother tongue” approach.
 The method emphasizes learning through listening, imitation, repetition, games, and practice—with the teacher, parent, and student working as a team.
 Progress is made from skill to skill in carefully structured lessons that include parent participation and help for the parent who will be guiding home practice.
 Listening daily to recordings of the music the children will play is an essential part of the method.
 Each week, a Suzuki student attends a private lesson and a group class.
-Group classes are a very important aspect in that they stimulate interest, reinforce musical and technical development, and provide opportunities for performance.

 Private jazz piano lessons are available for students interested in learning how to improvise, read lead sheets, play by ear, play solo, and play with a group.